Macaroni and Cheese Soup is this week’s SOUPin15 Recipe. It’s creamy and luscious with all the flavors of macaroni and cheese, but in a soup!

 We now see Macaroni and Cheese everywhere, from fancy restaurants to home kitchens to boxes with packets of orange powder, and, to my favorite, diners.

-This Macaroni and Cheese Soup is part of my SOUPin15 Series.
-52 soups, one a week for a year, each ready from start to finish in under 15 minutes.
+This Macaroni and Cheese Soup is part of my SOUPin15 Series, each ready from start to finish in under 15 minutes.

 Every week when I share my SOUPin15 recipe I also share the Souper Tip that makes the soup so delicious in such a short time.
 Today’s Souper Tip is CHEESE!